ROY RESEARCH GROUP

 Chun-Ying Huang

 Chun-Ying received his B.S. and M.S. in Chemistry from National Taiwan University, where he studied the fundamental photophysics of organic chromophores with Professor Pi-Tai Chou.
-Realizing his distaste for organic stuff, he moved to NYC and turned to the world of inorganic materials.
+Realizing his distaste for organics, he moved to NYC and turned to the world of inorganic materials.
 Chun-Ying joined the Roy and XYZ group in the fall of 2021 as a joint student.
 Now he is working on understanding the magnetic and photophysical properties of two-dimensional materials.
 Outside of the lab, he enjoys exploring sweets (especially ones of Japanese style), concerts, and museums in NYC.

 Picture

-Jack Smith
+Jacklin Smith

 Jack grew up in Newbury Park, California until he moved to the Bay Area to attend UC Berkeley.
 While there, he studied anionic behavior at water-air interfaces using SFG spectroscopy under Prof. Richard Saykally.
 He completed his B.S. in both Chemistry and Chemical Engineering in 2021.
 Continuing his studies at Columbia in NY, he is a joint student in the Roy and Nuckolls groups working on synthesis and characterization of doped organic superconductors.
 In his free time, Jack can be found on the volleyball court, playing piano, baking like a pro, or eating like a pro.